Photo: Switzerland Cheese Marketing

-1. According to the latest figures released by the industry on Monday, in 2016 some 186,756 tons of cheese was eaten in Switzerland, that’s just over 22kg per person, 560g more than the previous year.
+1. According to industry figures, in 2016 some 186,756 tons of cheese was eaten in Switzerland, that’s just over 22kg per person, 560g more than the previous year.

 2. While the Swiss are undoubtedly big cheese fans, they don’t eat as much as some other countries, including Germany, Cyprus, Iceland, Denmark and Finland who all surpass Switzerland for per capita cheese consumption.
 Unsurprisingly, the French are world cheese-eating champions, munching through 26.8kg per person every year according to 2015 figures.